 Variable-data Printing

-Digital printing supports variable‑data output by linking each print to a record in a data source.
+The method supports variable‑data output by linking each print to a record in a data source.
 Serial numbers, QR codes, region codes, or personal names change automatically across units.
-Direct mail operations that require unique addresses or sequential numbering prove this mechanism daily, and packaging teams use the same structure.
+Direct mail operations that require unique addresses or sequential numbering prove this mechanism daily, and production teams use the same structure.

 Cost-Effectiveness

-Digital printing changes cost behavior because tooling expenses drop to zero and short batches avoid plate amortization.
-Runs below long-run offset thresholds gain predictable unit pricing.
-Large, steady-volume programs remain less expensive on plate-based presses once plate cost spreads over long cycles.
+Digital printing changes cost behavior because tooling expenses are typically lower since plate-making is avoided, though setup costs still vary by press and finishing requirements.
+For many suppliers, runs below long-run offset thresholds can often gain more predictable unit pricing for short runs, depending on supplier pricing models and specific job parameters.
+Large, steady-volume programs don’t remain as expensive on plate-based presses once plate cost spreads over long cycles.

 Design Range